debanshusingh/paanipuri/README.md

 Example - Fluid-Solid will collide.
 Solid-Solid will collide.
 Fluid-Fluid will not collide (this is because fluid separation is taken care of automatically by density constraints)

-- [x] Collisions - Particle Mesh (method - compare signed distance of predicted & current position to determine collision) We use Assimp to load an obj mesh (glass bowl).
+- [x] Collisions - Particle Mesh (method - compare signed distance of predicted & current position to determine collision) We use Assimp to load an obj mesh (glass bowl - we had to be careful of scale).
 We embed the object into a spatial hash grid to find the cells where mesh boundary is present.
 If a particle is in that cell, we check for collision with triangles in that cell using signed distance checking.